computationalmystic/project4-group13/README.md

 This is our repository for assignment 6.

+The web pages are hosted on the Github Pages environment for this repo.

-Our markdown documents are in the folder md.
+Our markdown documents for "Project 4: Deployment Focus" are in the folder **mds**.